JMMP-Group/CO_AMM15/docs/source/CO9p0_AMM15.rst

   Switched it to grid scale dependence only (30)
-  That helps a bit, as did switching to the same option for tracers (which had constant diffusion set similar to Jennys) and also switching to using implicit vertical advection.
+  That helps a bit, as did switching to the same option for tracers (which had constant diffusion set similar to Jennys) and also switching to using implicit vertical advection
+* Animation of surface and BED fields UBS V VEC (Rolling Monthly means)
+.. raw:: html

+ <iframe src="https://drive.google.com/file/d/1cAzmE0rsEWX7ZQegofYbO8SvZqWBk3Ab/preview" width="640" height="480"></iframe>

 * Time series comparison of rms difference betwewn Jenny's reference run and UBS and Vector Invar. momentmim advection
 .. image:: DAILY_AMM15_V36_V_402UBS_402VEC.png
    :width: 200px